 So, when I got the letter of adverse action from Social Security on 26 April 2018, I immediately faxed it to my LegalShield provider firm, which I have had since 2012, thanks to my former teacher.
 The attorney who was assigned to my file asked me why my mother would do such a thing.
 I told her that she was probably afraid of committing fraud.
 She then said this: Doesn’t she know how to be sophisticated?
 I did not know what the attorney meant by that, but there would be a time when I wish I knew.
 My mother, not knowing how much this would hurt me financially, was very intimidated by Social Security’s strict policies that she thought what she did was right.
 Therefore, I am not blaming her for what she did, but I hope that this will be a lesson that we can all learn from.
 My attorney could have taken a chance to make this a high profile or landmark case.
 It only takes one person to change the rules, and my mother could’ve just kept her mouth shut.

 Thus, I am proposing to settle the debt with my mother by using forgivable loans or rental assistance grants, so that I can put this behind me and move on with my life.
 I am also actively working to reestablish my credit history after I closed all my accounts before legally changing my name.
-This has made it virtually impossible for me to get the needed loan or credit to pay back my mother because I lost almost two years of historical information that would’ve helped me attain a good loan offer, but I want to get the satisfaction of turning the tables on Social Security for subsequently making my life worse by providing them with the new evidence.
+This has made it virtually impossible for me to get the needed loan or credit to pay back my mother right away because I lost almost two years of historical information that would’ve helped me attain a good loan offer, but I want to get the satisfaction of turning the tables on Social Security for subsequently making my life worse by providing them with the new evidence.
 I have spent a little over six months disputing with the credit bureaus (with help from the Consumer Financial Protection Bureau) to get them to migrate and merge my reports together.
 I might have to work with a loan officer or credit analyst.
 The good news is that I got approved for an unsecured credit card with a very low credit limit, so hopefully within a year, I’ll have proven myself to be creditworthy again to get the needed amount to pay back the rent.

 Also, considering some historic events that started in early March, the world is currently experiencing a pandemic of the Corona Virus Disease of 2019 (COVID19.)
 This has consequently shifted the entire social, political, educational, economic, and any other imaginable landscape in a new direction.
-As such, local, state, and federal governments have started issuing stimulus packages and economic impact relief payments to eligible recipients while they continue to practise social distancing and self-quarantine.
+As such, local, state, and federal governments, and various nonprofit organisations, have started issuing stimulus packages and economic impact relief payments to eligible recipients while they continue to practise social distancing and self-quarantine.
 Another thing my attorney said in his response to my complaint was that although he agreed that my case was grossly unfair given the extent of my disability, American society has always been grossly unfair, and he’s had several clients die while waiting for their hearings.
 For this reason, I feel that the novel corona virus is Karma’s way of punishing our society for bearing ill will towards its weakest members.
 Congress has even proposed a rent and mortgage forgiveness act, which I hope passes.
 This would make my and anyone else’s life easier during these trying times.
 Still, because my brother and I are adult dependents, we were not eligible to receive the stimulus cheque, so I called my senator’s office to talk to them about it.

 If I were still a kid, or if my mother had legal custody of me as an adult, she would have every right to withhold any amount of money to take care of me, and I would have no control over it.
 If I had a job, or if my business was successful, and I was making lots of money, that’s another thing.
 But since neither is the case, I shouldn’t be forced to give up what little money I have and still try to make ends meet.
 My mother could have gotten a better job, gotten a degree, and have been able to provide me with the best things in life.
-In fact, there is a special needs trust which articulates that disabled people are entitled to have as much right (no more, no less) as anyone else to experience life’s luxuries and basic needs for the purpose of maintaining good self-esteem.
+In fact, there is a special needs trust which articulates that disabled people are entitled to have as much right (no more, no less) as anyone else, to experience life’s luxuries and basic needs for the purpose of maintaining good self-esteem.
 That’s why I look forward to the day when one or both of my parents retire so that my brother and I can get Disabled Adult Child Programme benefits.
 I will then invest in an ABLE (Achieve a Better Life Experience) account.

 Following the letter that I received from the Social Security Appeals Council’s denial of the case on Friday, 29 November 2019, I believe that my attorney was not able to submit my new argument in time.
 I also wonder how something so obvious was so easy for him to miss that he failed to see it.
 According to the complaint, he said that at the beginning of the consultation, he hesitated to take on my case because the chance of prevailing was virtually impossible to achieve.
 He only agreed to do it as a favour for the public good I.E. pro-bono.
 This is the main reason attorneys almost never take on overpayment cases because they almost never win.